dwnhgyl/LegendaryRL/World Reference Files/perks&&powers.md

 **Poisoncraft**: Damage dealt to enemies that is caused by the effects of coating a weapon with a potion is increased by a figure that scales with your Cunning.
 1 extra Potion of Poison is spawned on the floor of every mission.

+**Scrappy**: When you dodge a melee attack, gain a "scrappy" buff that increases melee accuracy and damage slightly, scaling with Cunning.

 **Disappearing Act**: Activate from the special abilities menu.
 For 5 turns, you gain a large bonus to Sneak and Hide and enemies can lose track of you even if you are still in their vision zone.
 Usable once per mission.

 **Statue Gambit**: You receive a small (additional) bonus to Sneak and a large (additional) bonus to Hide when standing still.

-**Alchemist**: Immediately identify 7 random potions, starting with those in your inventory, if applicable.
+**Alchemist**: Immediately identify random potions equal to your cunning, starting with those in your inventory.
+Each time your cunning increases, identify a random potion.
 At the start of each level, receive a random potion.
 If you pick up “alchemical scraps” you will be prompted to turn it into one of three potions (taken from the list of identified potions).

 **Sniper**: While standing still (and not casting/reloading), while holding a ranged weapon, you gain a stacking “aim” bonus that greatly improves accuracy and slightly improves damage multiplier.
 The number of aim stacks you can accrue is equal to Cunning.
 Stacks are removed if you do anything besides stand still.